Rockies vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Cody Bellinger and the Chicago Cubs will look to find success against Kyle Freeland when he takes the mound for the Colorado Rockies on Monday at 8:40 PM ET.
+The Chicago Cubs and Cody Bellinger will hit the field against the Colorado Rockies and Elehuris Montero on Tuesday at 8:40 PM ET, at Coors Field.

-The Cubs are the favorite in this one, at -185, while the underdog Rockies have +150 odds to play spoiler.
-The matchup's over/under has been set at 11.5 runs.
+The Cubs are the favorite in this one, at -185, while the underdog Rockies have +150 odds to upset.
+The game's over/under is set at 12 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.